The Great Vine – the World’s Oldest Grapevine?

 Lifespan and survival

-Meanwhile, the commercial lifespan of a modern grapevine is usually regarded as between 20-25 years, though many growers have vines far older, some over 100 years.
-Older vines are known for their ability to make grapes of exceptional quality, even though their yields become much diminished.
+Meanwhile, a modern grapevine’s commercial lifespan is usually regarded as between 20-25 years, though many growers have vines far older, some over 100 years.
+Older vines are known for their ability to make exceptional quality grapes, even though their yields become much diminished.

 However, there are relatively few Centurion vines.
 Partly that’s because they would often be uneconomic.
 But it’s also due to the devastations of phylloxera and fungal diseases in the nineteenth and early twentieth centuries.
 However, one candidate could be the Assyrtiko vines on the Greek island of Santorini.
 Some could be many centuries old because phylloxera cannot endure Santorini’s loose black volcanic soil – but there are no records to prove it.

 The Great Vine is probably lucky to have survived.
 However, it has a heated glasshouse all to itself.
 That’s because gardeners once thought that a single large vine would produce a more abundant crop.
-The roots are outside, with the upper part of the plant grown inside, using the glasshouse roof as a pergola.
+The roots are outside, with the plant’s upper part grown inside, using the glasshouse roof as a pergola.